Skip to content

 Convenience functions for building V2 component trees.
 All return standard discord.py V2 components -- no custom classes needed.
 These work inside StatefulLayoutView and its subclasses.

 Creates a Container with children and an optional accent color.
 Strings are automatically wrapped in TextDisplay.
+Pass spoiler=True to hide the entire container behind a spoiler overlay.

 card(